sanichi/wd/README.md

 # README

-This rails app is the Wandering Dragons Chess Club website, https://wanderingdragonschess.club/.
+This rails app is the [Wandering Dragons Chess Club](https://wanderingdragonschess.club/) website.

 To run/test locally:

 * Install the version of ruby in `.ruby-version`.
 * Run `bin/bundle install`.
-* Make sure you have postgres running locally.
+* Make sure you have `postgres` running locally.
-* Create the file config/databases.yml something like this:
+* Create the unversioned file `config/database.yml` something like this:
 ```
 default: &default
   adapter: postgresql